loatheb/hypernova-go/README.md

-# hypernova-go
+# hypernova-golang
-Go client for Hypernova
+Go client for Hypernova.